 The second function of jobs in the buffer zone is to keep hope alive.
 To keep alive the myth that anyone can make it in this society—that there is a level playing field.
 These jobs, often the same as the caretaking jobs, determine which people will be the lucky ones to receive jobs and job training, a college education, housing allotments, or health care.
 These people convince us that if we just work hard, follow the rules, and don’t challenge the social order or status quo, we too can get ahead and gain a few benefits from the system.
 Sometimes getting ahead in this context means getting a job in the buffer zone and becoming one of the people who hands out the benefits.

 The final function of jobs in the buffer zone is to maintain the system by controlling those who want to make changes.
 Because people at the bottom keep fighting for change, people at the top need social mechanisms that keep people in their place in the family, in schools, in the neighborhood, and even overseas in other countries.
-Police, security guards, prison wardens, soldiers, deans and administrators, immigration officials, and fathers in their role as “the discipline in the family”—these are all traditionally male roles in the buffer zone designed to keep people in their place in the hierarchy.v
+Police, security guards, prison wardens, soldiers, deans and administrators, immigration officials, and fathers in their role as “the discipline in the family”—these are all traditionally male roles in the buffer zone designed to keep people in their place in the hierarchy.5

 During the last half of the 20th century when multiple groups were demanding—and in some cases getting—critical changes in our social structure such as better access to jobs, education, and health care, the ruling classes needed a new strategy to avoid an all out civil war.
+(Hear Paul Kivel use the example of the COVID-19 pandemic to illustrate how the buffer zone strategy can be used to manage unrest during crisis.)

 Co-opting social change

 This strategy has been to create professions drawn from the groups of people demanding change of the system, creating an atmosphere of “progress,” where hope is kindled, and needs for change are made legitimate, without producing the systematic change which would actually eliminate the injustice or inequality which caused the organizing in the first place.
 This process separates people in leadership from their communities by offering them jobs providing services to their communities and steering their interests towards the governmental and non- profit bureaucracies that employ them.
-This process has the effect of creating new groups of professionals providing social services without necessarily producing greater social justice or equality of opportunity.
+This process has the effect of creating new groups of professionals providing social services without necessarily producing greater social justice or equality of opportunity.5

 One example of how this process works can be seen in the Civil Rights Movement, which was a grassroots struggle led by African Americans for full civil rights, for access to power and resources, and for the end of racial discrimination and racist violence.
 Although legalized segregation was dismantled as a result of those struggles, the broader racial and economic goals of the movement have largely remained unfulfilled.
 However we now have a larger African American middle class because some opportunities opened up in the buffer zone: in the government, in middle management and academic jobs, and in the non-profit sector.